 Strawberry Popsicles are creamy and fruity summer treat, drizzled with chocolate.
 They are super healthy and easy to make.

-- 1 cup cup light coconut cream
+- 1 cup cup light coconut cream or oat milk

 - 1 cup fresh strawberries